x-tabdeveloping/scikit-embeddings/README.md

  - spaCy tokenizers with lemmatization, stop word removal and augmentation with POS-tags/Morphological information etc. for highest quality embeddings for literary analysis.
  - Fast and performant trainable tokenizer components from `tokenizers`.
  - Easy to integrate components and pipelines in your scikit-learn workflows and machine learning pipelines.

+### What scikit-embeddings is not for:
+ - Using pretrained embeddings in scikit-learn pipelines (for these purposes I recommend [embetter](https://github.com/koaning/embetter/tree/main))
+ - Training transformer models and deep neural language models (if you want to do this, do it with [transformers](https://huggingface.co/docs/transformers/index))

 ## Examples